AlexeyVasilyev240597/indicator/README.md

 # A Posteriori Estimates for Finite Element Approximations

 ## Overview
+The module provides a tool for estimating the error of a numerical solution of an elliptic PDE obtained using [__pdeModeler__](https://www.mathworks.com/help/pde/ug/pdemodeler-app.html).

+The project also includes, as a separate submodule, a method for estimating the error for a 1D problem.

+The entire module is developed based on the book [[1]](#1) authored by P. Neittaanmaki and S. Repin.

 ## Requirements and Limitations
 <!-- TODO: write here about that the module works for model, exported from pdetool and about Friedrichs constant for rect -->
+1D submodule requires __Curve Fitting Toolbox__.

+The Indicator class requires the elliptic PDE problem parameters exported from __pdeModeler__.
+The current release only supports the problem in __the rectangular domain__.

 ## Explicit Residual Method in a 1D Problem
+### Problem Formulation
 Let $u(x) \in H^1\left([0, 1]\right)$ is the solution of the problem
 $$ \left( \alpha u' \right)' + f = 0,\, x \in \left[0, 1\right], $$
 $$ u(0) = U_0,\, u(1) = U_1, $$